St. James Church (Pittsburgh): Founding (1854-1884)

-New Complex & Renaissance (1884-1954)
+New complex and renaissance (1884-1954)

 By 1880, the original church building had been outgrown, and construction of a new building began that year.
 The cornerstone was laid by bishop John Tuigg in September 1882 and the current Brick Gothic church was completed and dedicated in February 1884.

 The parish continued to grow, and completed a new school in September 1916.
 After the 2004 closure of the parish, this building was eventually acquired in 2013 by Pittsburgh Musical Theater, who have since renamed it the Gargaro Theater and who maintain it to this day.

 The church building was severely damaged by the 1927 Pittsburgh gas explosion, forcing the replacement of most of the windows and the temporary celebration of Mass in the school auditorium.

-Decline and Closure (1970-2004)
+Decline and closure (1970-2004)

 The parish was merged with neighboring St. Martin's in 1994 to form Guardian Angels Parish due to changing demographics in the area.
 Inspections in 2004 found the church to be unsafe, and a celebration of the Liturgy of the Hours on May 16 of that year was the last worship service held in the church while it was in the possession of the Diocese of Pittsburgh.

-Traditionalist Enclave
+Traditionalist enclave

 Meanwhile, after Bishop Vincent Leonard officially implemented the Mass of Paul VI on May 4, 1970, a handful of traditionalist Catholics began to seek out priests that would continue to offer the Tridentine Mass in Pittsburgh.

 One group leased the abandoned St. Sava’s Serbian Orthodox Church, buying the building in 1977.
 In December 1996, the group (now under priests of the SSPX) relocated to the former E.L.
 Shepherd Elementary School in nearby Collier Township.

 Although the school building was in a pleasant location and had ample classrooms and land, Mass had to be celebrated in the old gym of the school.
 As the parish was growing quite rapidly, it became necessary to begin looking for a purpose-built church for the congregation.

-SSPX Takeover & Restoration (2014-present)
+SSPX takeover and restoration (2014-present)

 Regarding the rededication of the church, the Pittsburgh Catholic, the official newspaper of the Diocese of Pittsburgh, printed the following statement:The Society of Saint Pius X is not in full communion with the Catholic Church.
 The society does not have canonical status in the Catholic Church.
 Pope Emeritus Benedict XVI stated: “As long as the society does not have a canonical status in the church, its ministers do not exercise legitimate ministries in the church.”
 Catholics who wish to celebrate the sacraments in the extraordinary form of the liturgy are encouraged to participate in the newly formed St. John XXIII Quasi-Parish on the North Side of Pittsburgh.